uhthomas/kipp/README.md

 ```
 curl https://kipp.6f.io -F file="some content"
 ```
-The service will then response with a `302 (See Other)` status with a redirect to the new location of the file.
+The service will then respond with a `302 (See Other)` status and the location of the file.
 It will also write the location to the response body.

 Kipp also serves all files located in the `web` directory by default, but can either be disabled or changed to a different location.